puppetserver ca list --all

 # rm -rf `puppet config print ssldir` # puppet agent -t

-After running the puppet agent, sign off the new certificate request on the Puppet master.
+After running the puppet agent, sign off the new certificate request on the Puppet Server.

 # puppetserver ca list # puppetserver ca sign --certname <cert req name>